dotnet-presentations/blazor-workshop/docs/07-templated-components.md

     </TemplatedList>
 ```

-Notice that we're also setting the `ListGroupClass` parameter to add the additional styling that was present in the original `MyOrders.cshtml`.
+Notice that we're also setting the `ListGroupClass` parameter to add the additional styling that was present in the original `MyOrders.razor`.

 There were a number of steps and new features to introduce here.
 Run this and make sure that it works correctly now that we're using the templated list.